-Audit Anyone who wishes to audit a course without credit may do so with the approval of the instructor and the Dean of Academics, providing that there is space after all registered students have been accommodated.
-All who wish to audit a course must submit a "Request for Audit" form to the Registrar office.
+Audit Anyone who wishes to audit a course without credit may do so with the approval of the instructor and the Vice President of Academic Affairss, providing that there is space after all registered students have been accommodated.
+All who wish to audit a course must submit a "Request for Audit" form to the Vice President of Student Success office.